Day Use Facilities

 The person making the reservation is responsible for general cleanup and care of the facility and shall ensure compliance with all applicable state statues and state park and forest rules.
-This person must communicate clearly and completely with all people involved with the event and inform all guests, helpers, photographers, caterers and delivery persons when and where in the property the event is being held.
+This person must communicate clearly and completely with all people involved with the event and inform all guests, helpers, photographers, caterers and delivery persons about the time and location in the property where the event is being held.

 A public place